FAQ#

 Yes.
-Ruff is compatible with Black out-of-the-box, as long as
+The Ruff linter is compatible with Black out-of-the-box, as

 setting is consistent between the two.

-As a project, Ruff is designed to be used alongside Black and, as such, will defer implementing stylistic lint rules that are obviated by autoformatting.
+Ruff is designed to be used alongside a formatter (like Ruff's own formatter, or Black) and, as such, will defer implementing stylistic rules that are obviated by automated formatting.

-Note that Ruff and Black treat line-length enforcement a little differently.
-Black makes a
+Note that Ruff's linter and Black treat line-length enforcement a little differently.
+Black, like

 Ruff can be used as a drop-in replacement for Flake8 when used (1) without or with a small number of plugins, (2) alongside Black, and (3) on Python 3 code.